BICENTENNIAL TRIBUTE

 1819 - the Palazzo Mocenigo, Venice

-B: Fletcher, a vase for this little posy if you would (plucks a petal) - d'you know, these shy little flowers can only be grown in a window-box? - la mia povera ragazza - ah!
+B: Fletcher, a vase for this little posy if you would (plucks a petal) - d'you know, in Venice, these shy little flowers can only be grown in a window-box? (sniffs) - the violets, the verbena! - la mia povera ragazza - ah!
 Angelina!

 F: Yes, my Lord - er, who?